northern-lyt/React-Login-Signup/README.md

 Login and Signup page<br />
-After filling correct credential you are redirected to OTP screen.
+After filling correct credential you are redirected to OTP screen.<br/>
-After Otp verification it goes to Login Page(SignIn).
-On successful login it opens homepage.
+After Otp verification it goes to Login Page(SignIn).<br/> On successful login it opens homepage.

 ## Run below commands in order